Kiyamou/VapourSynth-JincResize/README.md

 JincResize is a resizer plugin for VapourSynth, works by Jinc function and elliptical weighted averaging (EWA).
 Support 8-16 bit and 32 bit sample type.
 Support YUV color family.

+### master branch

-The master branch is ported from [AviSynth plugin](https://github.com/AviSynth/jinc-resize) and based on [EWA-Resampling-VS](https://github.com/Lypheo/EWA-Resampling-VS).
-(In development, much faster than "r6.1" branch, add parameters, but has bug when there are texts on screen for 8-16 bit input)
+The master branch (Release r7-RC1) is ported from [AviSynth plugin](https://github.com/AviSynth/jinc-resize) and based on [EWA-Resampling-VS](https://github.com/Lypheo/EWA-Resampling-VS).

+The master branch is in developing.
+It's much faster than "r6.1" branch and adds parameters.
+But it has bug when there are texts on screen for 8bit and 16 bit input, while it's normal for 32bit input and 9-15bit input.

+### "r6.1" branch

 The "r6.1" branch (Release r1 - r6.1) is old version, based on [EWA-Resampling-VS](https://github.com/Lypheo/EWA-Resampling-VS).

+### More

 If want to learn more about Jinc, you can read the [post](https://zhuanlan.zhihu.com/p/103910606) (Simplified Chinese / 简体中文).